 3. Prepare the Ceramic Tiles

 It is up to you to decide how large or small you want your tiles to be for the mosaic.
 If this is your first mosaic project, I suggest using a mixture of sizes.
 You will know which size you prefer to work with after you complete your first mosaic.

 - Use a hammer to break the tiles.
 Tapping them lightly will cause them to break into pieces.
 You will get used to how much pressure is needed as you go along.

 - Keep all the same colour tile pieces in a separate box.
 This will make it easier when you go to lay them out for your design.
 You could also put them in separate groups if you have no boxes handy.

 Once the tiles are broken up into pieces, lay some out on the table and create your design.
 You can put the same colours together or mix them in rows.
 Use tiles in one colour to form a shape or straight lines.
 This is your table, so you can decide how to put everything together.

 5. Glue the Tiles

-When you are happy with the design, start gluing them to the tabletop with your ceramic tile adhesive.
+When you are happy with the design, then start gluing them to the tabletop with your ceramic tile adhesive.

 - Cover a small area of the table with glue and press the tiles down.
 This takes patience, but please do it carefully and evenly.